Additionally, paste this code immediately after the openingtag:

 Around the world, more and more employers continue to embrace flexible schedules for their workforce, with 81% of survey respondents believing their employer will continue to support remote work after Covid-19.
 This also means that OOH viewership opportunities will continue to be dynamic and unpredictable.
-Reliable measurement will be a prerequisite and advertisers will expect to be able to run agile OOH campaigns based on recent trends and real-time results.
+Reliable measurement will be a prerequisite and advertisers will expect to be able to run agile OOH campaigns based on recent trends in out of home advertising and real-time results.

 Despite being a stop-start year in terms of lockdowns, a lot has happened in the OOH space, and emerging technologies like Programmatic Digital OOH, Audience Measurement, and Anamorphic or 3D Billboards, among others, are set to become mainstream in 2022.

-In this piece, we will take a deeper look at some of these trends and explain why they will shape Out-Of-Home in 2022.
+In this piece, we will take a deeper look at some of these outdoor advertising trends and explain why they will shape Out-Of-Home in 2022.

 In the past 5 years, we have seen a lot of enhancements in OOH implementations, e.g campaigns that supports dynamic modules and ad-serve, trigger-based actions, weather signals, blockchain verification, mobile retargeting, and many more.